jamespharaoh/advent-of-code/2019/README.md

 In any case, I pushed forward and made the tests apply the correct logic.
 I noticed that the new operations were basically combinations of add and multiply with modulo of the deck size.
 Technically the "cut" operation is subtraction instead of addition.
-While subtraction under modulo can be converted to addition, this is not possible without knowing what the modulo is.
-Since my representation closely modeled the problem as described, I had to keep the signed argument to my "cut" operation, but I still kept it named as addition, and implemented it as addition.
+While subtraction under modulo can be converted to positive addition, this is not possible without knowing what the modulo is.
+Since my representation closely modeled the problem as described, with the list of operations not including any knowledge of the desk size, I had to keep the signed argument to my "cut" operation, but I still kept it named as addition, and implemented it as addition in my new code.
 This was a confusing bug for a while, and I went through a lot of debugging before finding where the problem lay.

 I also ran into at least one overflow bug, which was frustrating because I knew this was a potential trap and had taken steps to avoid it.
-The reason I ran into the issue anyway is because I was modifying code from part one, where I knew that this would not be an issue, and so I had not initially considered this as an issue.
+The reason I ran into the issue anyway is because I was modifying code from part one, which was written when I knew the deck size would be small and so I wouldn't have to deal with this problem.
 Unfortunately, while modifying my code I didn't apply the right logic everywhere, and this required some more fiddly debugging to weed out.
 The lesson I will take away from this is that if requirements like this change, it may be better to rewrite a unit rather than modify it, to ensure that you are using the correct assumptions.
-Of course, before you do this you should refactor the API to the existing code, and write plenty of tests - neither of these parts will be rewritten.
+Of course, before you do this you should refactor the API to the existing code, and write plenty of tests - if the API is in a good place then the tests themselves should not need to be rewritten.

 It took a few optimisation steps to make this run quickly.
 I knew that all these operations under modulo could be collapsed down into a single add and a single multiply.
 I created a function to